Posts Tagged ‘Len Lukey’

 He was ninth in the ‘Olympic’ Australian Grand Prix won by Stirling Moss at Albert Park in a works Maserati 250F.

-The Cusso was timed one way at 130mph, the car that weekend festooned with masking tape, shields over its headlights, an enclosed radiator and sealed doors and boot to squeeze every bit of speed from the beast.
-Len had to enter the car through the windows, safety again very much to the fore!
+The Cusso was timed one way at 130mph, the car that weekend was festooned with masking tape, shields over its headlights, an enclosed radiator and sealed doors and boot to squeeze every bit of speed from the beast.
+Len had to enter the car through the windows; safety was again very much to the fore!

 The car which ran at Coonabarabran was a new shell, but all the learnings and good bits of the earlier one were transferred across.
 Len raced it for a further year before being selling it to Melbourne driver Owen Bailey but it was badly damaged in an accident at Albert Park in 1958, Bailey’s first meeting in it.